 I began reading everything I could find on the subject.
 I was like a kid in a candy store.
 I couldn’t get enough!
 One of the first books I read was Divine Guidance by Doreen Virtue.
 Because Doreen had a background in psychology, like I do, I found that some of her work resonated with me.
 I was very lucky to find someone who could be my first “teacher,” even though I wasn’t able to attend her classes due to where I was living at that time.

-Even after reading a lot of books, I didn’t consider myself a psychic, nor did I ever consider that I would, one day, be working within this field.
+Even after reading many books by various authors, I didn’t consider myself a psychic, nor did I ever consider that I would one day be working within this field.
 Far from it!
 I loved my profession as a Psychologist and had no plans to leave it.

 However, when I was going through a particularly difficult time personally, a friend suggested that I go to a psychic fair.
 This is where I met Suzan, another psychic who “nailed” the issues that were going on in my life at that time.
 She gave me an amazing reading and provided spiritual guidance to several pressing issues in my life.

 At the end of this reading, Suzan asked me if I knew that I was psychic and that I would one day be doing what she was doing.
 To be honest, I thought she was completely nuts!
 She didn’t push.
 She just said that when I was ready, I might want to come to the Psychic Development class that she was teaching at the Learning Light Foundation in Anaheim, California.

 I left there feeling totally unready to consider this option!
 Me, a psychic?
 I was a Psychologist, not a psychic!
 But the idea would not leave my head, and I thought about it every day.